 I’m considering a career in personal training.
 Can you give me any advice?

 Personal training can be a very rewarding career, but it takes a lot of hard work and dedication.
 Check out this post I wrote about becoming a personal trainer.

 Do you practice meditation?

 I tend to look at exercise – especially distance running – as a form of meditation.
 Anything that brings you into the present moment can be an opportunity for mindfulness.
 I also occasionally practice formal seated meditation (Zazen).
-I delve much further into this topic in my first book, We’re Working Out!, as well as my more recent work, Zen Mind, Strong Body.
+I delve deeper into this topic in my first book, We’re Working Out!, as well as my more recent work, Zen Mind, Strong Body.